emilylaih/Honeypot-Assignment/README.md

 **Summary:**
  What is the RDBMS that MHN-Admin uses?
 MHN-Admin uses MongoDB.

  What information does the exported JSON file record?
+It records all the information(destination ports,source ip address, timestamps, countires and protocol) that the honeypot receives.

 *Be sure to upload session.json directly to this GitHub repo/branch in order to get full credit.*